 Our skin can be divided into three distinct layers: the epidermis, the dermis and subcutaneous tissue.
 Each one has a particular structure and function but all are subject to oxidative stress.
-Free radicals produced by environmental toxins such as UV radiation or as a result of normal cellular activity can damage tissue if not kept in check by our body's own supply of antioxidants, such as coenzyme Q10 (CoQ10).
+Free radicals produced by environmental toxins such as UV radiation or as a result of normal cellular activity can damage tissue if not kept in check by our body's own supply of antioxidants, such as co-enzyme Q10 (CoQ10).
 Oxidative stress has been associated with numerous health conditions of the skin, and has also been implicated in the visible signs of skin aging.
-MitoQ is a revolutionary form of CoQ10 that is available as a supplement or a cream.
+MitoQ® is a revolutionary form of CoQ10 that is available as a supplement or a cream.
 It targets mitochondria, one of the main sources of free radicals, and reduces oxidative stress, improving skin condition.

 Our skin is the largest organ in our body.
 It covers a surface area of 1.5-2 meters in adults and makes up 16% of our body weight (about 11kg in a 70kg person).
-It varies in thickness depending on location with the skin on our eyelids a mere 0.3mm thick compared with several millimetres lining the soles of our feet.
+It varies in thickness depending on location with the skin on our eyelids a mere 0.3mm thick compared with several millimeters lining the soles of our feet.

 Our skin does far more than just protect our internal body parts from the outside world.
 It is responsible for excreting metabolic waste in the form of sweat and sebum.
 It contains numerous receptors and sensors that detect pain, temperature and pressure.
-Reactions occur inside our skin that convert sunlight into vitamin D and stimulate pigment cells to change colour in response to exposure to the sun.
+Reactions occur inside our skin that convert sunlight into vitamin D and stimulate pigment cells to change color in response to exposure to the sun.
 But one of the most fascinating functions of the skin is its ability to heal itself without any conscious input from us whatsoever.
 Try inventing something like that!

 Our skin can be divided into three distinctive layers: the epidermis, the dermis, and the subcutaneous tissue.

-The epidermis has a complex structure and contains immune cells which recognise small molecules penetrating the skin and an abundance of keratin, a protein that strengthens the skin and helps keep it moist.
+The epidermis has a complex structure and contains immune cells which recognize small molecules penetrating the skin and an abundance of keratin, a protein that strengthens the skin and helps keep it moist.
 Dead keratin cells lie on the outermost surface like a border.
 These dead cells absorb water easily and start to swell after extended periods in water - which explains why the skin on our hands and feet “prune-up” after swimming or bathing.
 However, living keratin cells deeper within the epidermis do not absorb water, which makes our body watertight.

 Although not technically a layer, the basement membrane sits between the epidermis and dermis and is semi-permeable, which means it allows the passage of some molecules but not others.
 It is composed of a complicated assembly of proteins and regulates many important processes such as skin development, wound healing, and cancer progression.